Anju-Maria-Raju/Customer-Lifetime-Value-Detection/README.md

 * There are no missing values in the dataset hence there is no treatment of missing values.

-## PREDICTION ON THE TEST DATA
-* In order to predict the target variable various functions have been used such as -

-* Gain shows the improvement in accuracy brought by a feature to the branches it is on.

-* Cover measures the relative quantity of observations concerned by a feature.

-* Frequency displays the number of times a feature is used in all generated trees.

-* Displays the model’s approach is an acronym for extreme gradient boosting (XGBoost).
-We have used an optimization approach for regression problems which combines weak prediction models into a single strong prediction model thereby improving the insurance risk classifier’s performance by combining multiple models.

 ## FINAL MODEL - LINEAR REGRESSION WITH XGBOOST MODEL
 In order to get a better accuracy (better than 80% as achieved by the previous model) we applied the Linear Regression Model with XGBoost.